Kosherfest: Food trends and innovations

-Kosherfest is considered a showcase for food trends and innovations in the kosher-certified food industry.
+Kosherfest was considered a showcase for food trends and innovations in the kosher-certified food industry.
 At the first show in 1989, exhibitors displayed traditional kosher fare such as "gefilte fish, chopped liver, stuffed cabbage and kugel".
 Between 1992 and 1997 the number of kosher-certified food products grew from 26,000 to approximately 41,000.
 Along with the increase came more diversified fare, indicating that kosher "isn't just for Passover, or Jews, anymore".
 Among the products on display in 1996 were kosher-certified venison, gumbo, imitation crab, and faux caviar.
 The 2013 exhibition included kosher-certified kielbasa, "bacon" cheeseburgers, chorizo, Cajun beef sausage, and Asian sauces.
 Additionally, some of the food developers and vendors were not Jewish.

-Recent trends seen at Kosherfest include gluten-free foods (in 2013, gluten-free products represented nearly 20% of the foods on display), Greek yogurt, organic food, vegan offerings, and dairy-free products.
+Later trends seen at Kosherfest included gluten-free foods (in 2013, gluten-free products represented nearly 20% of the foods on display), Greek yogurt, organic food, vegan offerings, and dairy-free products.

 Exhibition hall

-With the abundance of free samples handed out by exhibitors in the exhibition hall, Kosherfest has been called "the world's biggest kiddush" and "a cross between a professional trade show and the buffet line at your cousin's bar mitzva".
-Samples run the gamut from dairy to meat to pareve, including cheeses, sausages, sauces, pastries, ice cream, wine and liquor.
-Non-food samples include kosher breath strips, teeth whiteners, and kosher dog food.
-Show policy is to allow each attendee to take home one bag of free samples, and leftover food is donated to local charities.
+With the abundance of free samples handed out by exhibitors in the exhibition hall, Kosherfest had been called "the world's biggest kiddush" and "a cross between a professional trade show and the buffet line at your cousin's bar mitzva".
+Samples ran the gamut from dairy to meat to pareve, including cheeses, sausages, sauces, pastries, ice cream, wine and liquor.
+Non-food samples included kosher breath strips, teeth whiteners, and kosher dog food.
+Show policy was to allow each attendee to take home one bag of free samples, and leftover food was donated to local charities.

-Purveyors of food-service equipment, cleaning supplies, uniforms, paper goods, label printing systems, credit-card processing systems, and food-safety training also participate, as do kosher certification agencies looking to sign up new clients.
+Purveyors of food-service equipment, cleaning supplies, uniforms, paper goods, label printing systems, credit-card processing systems, and food-safety training also participated, as did kosher certification agencies looking to sign up new clients.

 Prizes

-Kosherfest awards prizes for best new kosher-certified products in 17 categories.
-These include Best in Show award, best new dessert, best new packaging design, best new snack food, best new organic product, best new beverage, best new food service product, best new dairy product, best new sweet snack, best new mix, best new dip, spread or salsa, best new pre-cooked packaged meat, and best new pasta, rice and grain.
+Kosherfest awarded prizes for best new kosher-certified products in 17 categories.
+These included Best in Show award, the best new dessert, the best new packaging design, the best new snack food, the best new organic product, the best new beverage, the best new food service product, best new dairy product, best new sweet snack, the best new mix, Best new dip, spread or salsa, the best new pre-cooked packaged meat, and best new pasta, rice and grain.

 At the 2013 event, Empire Kosher set a Guinness World Record with their display of the world's largest chicken nugget.

 Other events

-In addition to the exhibition hall, Kosherfest features lectures, book signings by kosher cookbook authors, cooking demonstrations, and a culinary competition featuring celebrity chefs.
-Concurrent with the trade show, a Kosherfest social media dinner and the Kosher Food Bloggers Conference are held in off-site locations.
-Kosherfest is widely covered by media personnel reporting on kosher food trends.
+In addition to the exhibition hall, Kosherfest featured lectures, book signings by kosher cookbook authors, cooking demonstrations, and a culinary competition featuring celebrity chefs.
+Concurrent with the trade show, a Kosherfest social media dinner and the Kosher Food Bloggers Conference were held in off-site locations.
+Kosherfest was widely covered by media personnel reporting on kosher food trends.